c0brabaghdad1/Hackers-Hunter/README.md

 **Help (python Hunter.py --help / -h )**

+# Checking Username on
+* bug bounty/CTF platforms and Security blogs and Subdomain by user in github/wordpress (user.github.io ,user.wordpress.com etc) and more 45+
+* Sites out of scope this tool for example but not limited HackTheBox or more (because it's based in id not user)

 # False Positive
 i will show you example with (OpenBugBounty) Save and Run This Code